Constraining the Properties of Black Hole Seeds from the Farthest Quasars: Methods

 We note that the bolometric correction indicates the \textit{average} ratio between the bolometric luminosity and the in-band luminosity of a specific class of objects.
 Of course, the effective ratio for members of that class varies.

 The SMBH mass at a cosmic time $t(z)$ (where $z$ is the detection redshift) is related to the initial BH seed mass, $m_{\rm seed}$, by

-where $t_{\rm seed}=130$~Myr is the assumed formation time ($z=25$, see, e.g., \citealt{BL01}), $t_{\rm edd}=450$~Myr is the growth time scale (see, e.g., \citealt{Pacucci_2022_search}), $\mathcal{D}$ is the duty cycle (the fraction of time that the BH has accreted since its formation time) and $\epsilon$ is the mean radiative efficiency factor over that time.
+where $t_{\rm seed}=130$~Myr is the assumed formation time ($z=25$, see, e.g., \citealt{BL01}), $t_{\rm edd}=450$~Myr is the (Salpeter) growth time scale, $\mathcal{D}$ is the duty cycle (the fraction of time that the BH has accreted since its formation time) and $\epsilon$ is the mean radiative efficiency factor over that time.
 Note that $f_{\rm edd}$ and $\mathcal{D}$ are degenerate.

 Given our set of data of observed absolute magnitudes, $\pmb{\rm d}=\pmb{\mathcal{M}}^{\rm obs}$, the posterior probability on the parameters that describe our model $\pmb{\lambda}$ can be written as

 In the previous equation, $\pi (\pmb{\lambda})$ is the prior on the parameters $\pmb{\lambda}$ describing the population model $p_{\rm pop}(\pmb{\theta}|\pmb{\lambda})$, $\mathcal{L}({\rm d}_i|\pmb{\theta})$ is the likelihood of observing the data set given the population properties, and $P_{\rm det}(\pmb{\theta})$ is the fraction of events in the Universe that would be detected for a particular population model, characterized by the population parameters $\pmb{\lambda}$.
 In our analysis, we have $\pmb{\lambda}=\{f_{\rm edd}, \pmb{\Upsilon}, \pmb{\Xi}\}$, where $\pmb{\Upsilon}=\{\mathcal{D}, \epsilon \}$ and $\pmb{\Xi}$ is the set of parameters describing the shape of the distribution of $m_{\rm seed}$.